AndrewLuyt/mobi-bikeshare/clean_data.md

 ## Add map angle of trip

-This is the angle (from the positive x-axis) of the line drawn on a map from the start of the trip to the end.
+This is the angle (from the positive x-axis, pointing east) of the line drawn on a map from the start of the trip to the end.
 The station data (scraped from Mobi’s web site) includes the coordinates of bike stations.

 ``` r
 stations <- read_csv("data/scraped_stations.csv")